kryptogo/jobs/README.md

 - Diligent aptitude as well as innovative, agile, flexible, and prudent
 - Complete practice of product and project management

+#### Associate Project Manager

+**Responsibilities**：

+- Contribute to the development of the overall product strategy, product roadmap and business plan with COBINHOOD
+- Global Cryptocurrency research
+- Analyze global KYC/AML policy
+- Identify needs through a combination of user research, collecting feedback from cross-functional teammates, diving into data, and competitive analysis
+- Collect and respond to user feedbacks on Google Play/App Store of COBINHOOD’s product

+**Requirement**：

+- BS or BA Degree/ Technical background preferred
+- Strong analytical skills
+- Excellent organizational and communication skills
+- Ability to comprehensively understand data sources, elements and relationships in both business and technical terms
+- Detail-oriented and able to work on multiple tasks autonomously
+- Passion & Knowledge of cryptocurrency and blockchain technologies is a must

 #### Product Designer

 **Responsibilities**: